gitlabhq/gitlabhq/doc/integration/ldap.md

 ## LDAP group synchronization (GitLab Enterprise Edition)

-LDAP group synchronization in GitLab Enterprise Edition allows you to synchronize the members of a GitLab group with a given LDAP group.
+LDAP group synchronization in GitLab Enterprise Edition allows you to synchronize the members of a GitLab group with one or more LDAP groups.

 ### Setting up LDAP group synchronization